moby/moby/docs/sources/articles/https.md

 ## Secure by default

-If you want to secure your Docker client connections by default, you can move the files to the `.docker` directory in your home directory - and set the `DOCKER_HOST` variable as well.
+If you want to secure your Docker client connections by default, you can move the files to the `.docker` directory in your home directory and set the `DOCKER_HOST` with the `tcps://` protocol.

     $ cp ca.pem ~/.docker/ca.pem
     $ cp cert.pem ~/.docker/cert.pem
     $ cp key.pem ~/.docker/key.pem
-    $ export DOCKER_HOST=tcp://:2376
+    $ export DOCKER_HOST=tcps://:2376

-Then you can run Docker with the `--tlsverify` option.
+Then you can run Docker as usual:

-    $ docker --tlsverify ps
+    $ docker ps

 ## Other modes